eush77/readme-to-man-page/README.md

 ### `readmeToManPage(readme, [opts])`

-Returns man page as a string marked up in roff.
+Returns man page as a string.

 #### `readme`